datacarpentry/semester-biology/exercises/Neon-phenology-from-space-R.md

 accuracy of satellite imagery (*i.e., ground truth*).

 These high-resolution images can then be integrated with satellite imagery that is gathered more frequently.
-We will use data collected from [MODIS](http://modis.gsfc.nasa.gov/), which orbits the globe every 16 days.
+We will use data collected from [MODIS](http://modis.gsfc.nasa.gov/).
 One common ecological process that can be observed from space is [phenology](https://en.wikipedia.org/wiki/Phenology) (*or seasonal patterns*) of plants.
 Multi-band satellite imagery can be processed to provide a vegetation index of greenness called [NDVI](https://en.wikipedia.org/wiki/Normalized_Difference_Vegetation_Index).
 NDVI values range from `-1.0` to `1.0`, where negative values indicate clouds,